 What’s inside this article: Developmental milestones associated with functional play skills, additional play behaviors, and tips for helping children with autism develop functional play skills, which are a crucial part of childhood development.

 Disclaimer: This post contains affiliate links.
-If you make a purchase, I may receive a small commission.

 Play Level Progression

 The progression of functional play skills is broken down into five categories:

 Read through the expected progression of skills and consider if your child currently engages in that type of play.
 You should answer yes, no, or sometimes.